 The application window is open twice a year for a period of 10-15 days.

 Make the payment on the DMH page: DMH MSK radiology fellowship payment page.
-Application fees currently 1500 INR.
-You will get an online transaction number.

 Keep your curriculum vitae and 2 letters of reference handy in PDF/word format while applying for the fellowship.